lupyuen/nuttx-ox64/README.md

   The default value is Non-bufferable

+Also...

+> "C906 extended page attributes exist only when the MAEE bit in the MXSTATUS register is 1."

+TODO: Set MAEE Bit in MXSTATUS Register

 TODO: Set Strong Order (Bit 63) in MMU Page Table Entries.
 Retest the setting of PLIC Interrupt Priority

 # Documentation for Ox64 BL808